EmumbaOrg/docs-retail-solution-accelerator/docs/05-Agent Architecture and Integration/04-presentation-agent-prompt.md

-# 5.4 Presentation Agent Prompt Overview
+# 5.4 Presentation Agent Prompt

 This section provides an overview of how the `PRESENTATION_AGENT_PROMPT` lists the Reviews Agent as one of the available agents.
 This makes the Reviews Agent visible to the presentation layer, allowing it to be referenced.